Biometris/sbmlpbk/README.md

 summary(model)
 ```

+### Running simulations

-The code below shows how to run simulations using the `ode` function of `deSolve`.
+The code below shows how to run simulations on the model loaded above using the `ode` function of `deSolve`.

 ``` r
 # Load package deSolve